Vita

 Previously at IFSH, she coordinated the "Young Deep Cuts Commission" in the “Challenges to Deep Cuts project”.
 Before joining IFSH, she worked as a Policy Advisor for the Munich Security Conference, where she tackled a wide array of security policy issues, including arms control, energy security, and human security.

-Franziska Stärk is an alumna of the French Réseau Nucléaire et Stratégie - Nouvelle Génération and the German National Academic Scholarship Foundation.
+Franziska Stärk is an alumna of the German National Academic Scholarship Foundation.
 She completed her studies in Political Science and Rhetoric at the University of Tübingen (B.A.) and International Security at Sciences Po Paris (M.A.).

 Research Profile | Current Projects

 Franziska Stärk's research focuses on nuclear arms control and critical security studies.
 In her dissertation project, she studies intergenerational justice and nuclear weapons.
+As part of an international cooperative research project, she investigates the bureaucratic politics involved in nuclear alliance management.
 Furthermore, Franziska Stärk is interested in the interplay of different non-proliferation and arms control regimes, the legitimacy crisis of the global nuclear order, and the debate on extended nuclear deterrence in Europe.

 Selected Publications